 Acadiana Animal Aid advocates for the thorough consideration of all lifestyle factors when choosing to adopt a pet.
+Our goal is to make a life-long match between your new pet and family.
 To help make the adoption process most beneficial for you and your new pet, Acadiana Animal Aid recommends careful thought and planning.

 Things to consider before adopting a pet

 - Are you prepared to make a commitment to the dog or cat for its lifetime, up to 18 years for some breeds